 “And, making that worse, take the amazing position before the Federal Court of Canada that the case should not be certified and that Canada is not responsible for these wrongs.”

-His lead plaintiff is Diane Bigeagle, from Ocean Man First Nation in Sask., whose daughter Danita Faith Bigeagle went missing in Regina Feb.
+His plaintiff is Dianne Bigeagle, from Ocean Man First Nation in Sask., whose daughter Danita Faith Bigeagle went missing in Regina on Feb.
 11, 2007.

 Merchant and three lawyers from his firm are set to face off against a team of four lawyers from the Department of Justice.

-The federal government did not file a statement of defence, the court file shows, and the departments of Indigenous Services and Crown-Indigenous Relations referred APTN’s request for comment on Tuesday to Public Safety.
+The federal government did not file a statement of defence, the court file shows, and the departments of Indigenous Services and Crown-Indigenous Relations referred APTN New’s request for comment Tuesday to Public Safety.

-There a spokesperson emailed a statement attributed to Minister Bill Blair, who is responsible for policing in Canada.
+From there a spokesperson emailed a statement to APTN attributed to Minister Bill Blair, who is responsible for the RCMP and policing in Canada.

 “Indigenous women and girls are disproportionately impacted by all forms of violence.
 This is unacceptable and needs to change,” the statement said.